yougi8000/MMM-ToDo/README.md

 # Module: MMM-ToDo
 This module displays tasks from a .ical calendar, including priority, completion, title and date.
-It works like a charm with [Nexcloud Tasks](https://apps.nextcloud.com/apps/tasks) !
+It works like a charm with [Nextcloud Tasks](https://apps.nextcloud.com/apps/tasks) !

 Symbol, Completion and Color Legend display may be enabled or disabled independently.
 The sort order can be fixed.